List of bagpipes: Spain and Portugal

 Gaita is a generic term for "bagpipe" in Castilian (Spanish), Portuguese, Basque, Asturian-Leonese, Galician, Catalan and Aragonese, for distinct bagpipes used across the northern regions of Spain and Portugal and in the Balearic Islands.
-In the south of Spain and Portugal, the term is applied to a number of other woodwind instruments.
+In the south of Spain and Portugal, the term is applied to a number of other woodwind instruments, a trait that the moroccan ghaita also shares, since it originated in the southern Iberian Peninsula.
+The gaita finds near-cognates in Eastern European and Balkan countries where it is called gaida and gajdy.
 Just like the term "Northumbrian smallpipes" or "Great Highland bagpipes", each region attributes its toponym to the respective gaita name.
 Most of them have a conical chanter with a partial second octave, obtained by overblowing.
 Folk groups playing these instruments have become popular in recent years, and pipe bands have been formed in some traditions.